ArcticTechnology/ScramblerApp/README.md

 # Scrambler App
 The Scrambler is a simple, modern, Python encryption tool that makes it easy to secure and/or obfuscate messages, files, and data.
-It leverages OpenSSL AES-256 to encrypt contents.
+It leverages OpenSSL AES-256 with PBKDF2 to encrypt contents.
 See the "Documentation" section below for more details.
 * Github repo: https://github.com/ArcticTechnology/ScramblerApp
 * PyPi: https://pypi.org/project/ScramblerApp/

 ![alt text](https://github.com/ArcticTechnology/ScramblerApp/blob/main/doc/scrambler-preview.gif?raw=true)

 ## Prerequisites
 For Windows, it is recommended to run this app on a Linux emulation layer such as the Git Bash terminal.
 See the "Instructions for Git Bash" section for details.
-In addition to Git Bash you will also need to install Python3 and Pip3 as described below.
+In addition to Git Bash, make sure you also have Python3, Pip3, and OpenSSL as described below.

+For Mac, this app should work on the Mac terminal.
+Mac typically comes with LibreSSL by default and this app is compatible with LibreSSL.
+However, LibreSSL is missing the key derivation: pbkdf2.
+It is recommended that you install and use OpenSSL instead.
+Make sure you also have Python3 and Pip3 as described below.

-For Mac and Linux, this app should work out of the box on the Linux or Mac terminal, but you must have Python3 and Pip3 as described below.
+For Linux, this app should work out of the box on the Linux terminal, but make sure you also have Python3, Pip3, and OpenSSL as described below.

-This app requires the following:
+Requirements:
 * Python3 (version 3.8 or greater) - Install Python3 here: [https://www.python.org/downloads/].
 Check version with: ```python3 --version```.
 * Pip3 (version 20.2.1 or greater) - Make sure to install python3-pip in order to use pip install.
 Check version with: ```pip3 --version```.
+* OpenSSL (version 1.1.1 or greater) - See wiki for details: [https://en.wikipedia.org/wiki/OpenSSL].
+Check version with: ```openssl version```.

 ## Installation
 There are a couple of options to install this app: